shoamco/VQA-of-CT-and-MRI-in-deep-learning/Research Process/README.md

 # We tried different ways:
 * Compare the similarity of the questions - to return the answer of the most similar question
 * Comparison of histograms
-* Extracting the features from models and displaying them in PCA
+* PCA of vector features that we extracted from the models